-Individual

-Shareholders

-holding securities

-in Physical mode

-& e-voting service
+Individual Shareholders holding securities in Physical mode & e-voting service provider is LINKINTIME.

-provider is

-LINKINTIME.

-- 1. Open the internet browser and launch the URL: https://instavote.linkintime.co.in - ► Click on "Sign Up" under 'SHARE HOLDER' tab and register with your following details: - - A. User ID: Shareholders/ members holding shares in physical form shall provide Event No. + Folio Number registered with the Company. - B. PAN: Enter your 10-digit Permanent Account Number (PAN) (Members who have not updated their PAN with the Depository Participant (DP)/ Company shall use the sequence number provided to you, if applicable. - C. DOB/DOI: Enter the Date of Birth (DOB) / Date of Incorporation (DOI) (As recorded with your DP / Company in DD/MM/YYYY format) - D. Bank Account Number: Enter your Bank Account Number (last four digits), as recorded with your DP/Company. - Shareholders/ members holding shares in physical form but have not recorded 'C' and 'D', shall provide their Folio number in 'D' above - ▶ Set the password of your choice (The password should contain minimum 8 characters, at least one special Character (@!#\$&\), at least one numeral, at least one alphabet and at least one capital letter). - ► Click "confirm" (Your password is now generated). - 2.
+- You can also login using the login credentials of your demat account through your Depository Participant registered with NSDL/CDSL for e-Voting facility. - Once login, you will be able to see e-Voting option.
+Once you click on e-Voting option, you will be redirected to NSDL/CDSL Depository site after successful authentication, wherein you can see e-Voting feature.
+Click on company name or e-Voting service provider name and you will be redirected to e-Voting service provider website for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meeting. - 1.
+Open the internet browser and launch the URL: https://instavote.linkintime.co.in - Click on "Sign Up" under 'SHARE HOLDER' tab and register with your following details: - - A. User ID: Shareholders/ members holding shares in physical form shall provide Event No. + Folio Number registered with the Company. - B. PAN: Enter your 10-digit Permanent Account Number (PAN) (Members who have not updated their PAN with the Depository Participant (DP)/ Company shall use the sequence number provided to you, if applicable. - C. DOB/DOI: Enter the Date of Birth (DOB) / Date of Incorporation (DOI) (As recorded with your DP / Company in DD/MM/YYYY format) - D. Bank Account Number: Enter your Bank Account Number (last four digits), as recorded with your DP/Company. - Shareholders/ members holding shares in physical form but have not recorded 'C' and 'D', shall provide their Folio number in 'D' above - Set the password of your choice (The password should contain minimum 8 characters, at least one special Character (@!#\$&\), at least one numeral, at least one alphabet and at least one capital letter). - Click "confirm" (Your password is now generated). - 2.
 Click on 'Login' under 'SHARE HOLDER' tab. - 3.
 Enter your User ID, Password and Image Verification (CAPTCHA) Code and click on 'Submit'. - 4.
 After successful login, you will be able to see the notification for e-voting.
 Select 'View' icon. - 5.
 E-voting page will appear. - Refer the Resolution description and cast your vote by selecting your desired option 'Favour / Against' (If you wish to view the entire Resolution details, click on the 'View Resolution' file link). - 7.
 After selecting the desired option i.e. Favour / Against, click on 'Submit'.
 A confirmation box will be displayed.
 If you wish to confirm your vote, click on 'Yes', else to change your vote, click on 'No' and accordingly modify your vote.